Kihumba/private-/README.md

 │       └── Resources   # These are general Andela approved Learning Resources to support people's growth in this path.
 │       └── README.md   # This README is a description of the identity of a PHP developer │   └── ...
-├── Andelan                       # These are Learning Paths available for the benefit of all andelans │   ├──EPIC Values
-│   │  ├── E
-│   │  ├── P
-│   │  ├── I
-│   │  ├── C
-│   │  └── ...
-├── Skill Glossary               # These are the skill names and descriptions of all linked skills in Outputs
+├── Skill Glossary (`coming soon`)               # These are the skill names and descriptions of all linked skills in Outputs
 │   │  └── ...
 └── README                        # Summary of Andela Learning Map and how to Use it
  ```